 Knowledge of applicable federal and state laws regarding education and students.

 Ability to use computer network system and software applications as needed.

 Ability to organize and coordinate work.

 Ability to communicate effectively with staff, students and parents.

 Ability to engage in self-evaluation with regard to performance and professional growth.

 Ability to establish and maintain cooperative working relationships with others contacted in the course of work.

 Works in standard office and school building environments.

-- Must hold or be eligible for a Virginia Teaching License with an endorsement in elementary, middle, or high school English.
-An endorsement as reading specialist is preferred.
+Must possess a current Virginia Teaching License with an endorsement in elementary education, middle English, or high school English.

 Terms of Employment